Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/cancel-notification-order/_index.nb.md

 ---
-title: Get order status
+title: Cancel notification order
-linktitle: Get order status
+linktitle: Cancel notification order
-description: Endpoint for retrieving the processing status of an order and a summary of all generated notifications.
+description: Endpoint for stopping the sending of a registered notification order

-weight: 51
+weight: 60
 toc: true
 ---

 ## Endpoint

-GET /order/{id}/status
+PUT /order/{id}/cancel

-{id} represents the ID of the notification order to retrieve status for.
+{id} represents the ID of the notification order to retrieve notifications for.

 ## Authentication